The Mass Gap Approach to QCD: The mass-shell

-Concluding, let us pointed out that the regularization prescription $i0^+$ has been omitted in the massive gluon propagators.
+Concluding, the regularization prescription $i0^+$ has been omitted in the massive gluon propagators.
 They are substantially modified due to the response of the NP QCD vacuum.
-At the same time, this prescription is designated for and can be applied to the theories with perturbative vacua, indeed~\cite{9}.
-In the massless perturbative gluon propagators in Section V this prescription has been omitted for simplicity.
+This prescription is designated for and can be applied to the theories with perturbative vacua \cite{8,63}.
+In the massless perturbative gluon propagators in Section VI it has been omitted for simplicity.
+Also, it is clear that we are working in the covariant gauges in order to avoid the peculiarities of the non-covariant (axial) gauges \cite{8}.